 features & specs

-It’s very good, especially in T6 trim, where its price and performance hit a good balance.
+It’s spacious, handsome, and well-equipped.
+In fact, it excels in just about every dimension save for the extremes of high-speed and off-road performance.
 We give it a TCC Rating of 7.7 out of 10.
 (Read more about how we rate cars.)

 Is the Volvo XC90 a good-looking car?

 It’s been on the road for seven model years, but the XC90 still has a fresh, clean appeal that’s bound to be durable and good-looking, like the old Volvo wagons of the last century.
 (Yep…the 1980s.)
 Conservative?
 Yes, but the XC90’s sober in the most sophisticated way possible.
 We give it an 8, with a point for its exterior and two for its interior.

 With a light refresh to its front and rear ends last year, the XC90’s dressed in a sport jacket, no tie.
 It’s tasteful with its creases, and spare with the details—but what’s pronounced counts, like its hammer-shaped LED headlights, and the vertical ribs of taillights that ensure drivers a quarter-mile back see that you’ve braked.
 This thoughtful shape still has a lot of mileage in it, even if it’s due to be replaced soon by a new big SUV.

 The XC90’s cool cabin puts brash in the trash.
 The thinnest of metallic bands of trim follows a U-shaped ribbon of wood trim across the dash, like a serene river bend.
 In light-toned leather and gray wood, surrounded by lots of light thanks to big windows and a panoramic roof, the XC90 interior has an elegance that can only come from the spare use of line and material.

 Turbocharging gets the grunt work done, and the XC90 never feels stressed.